 5.4.6.
-Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including: 'anti-idling awareness raising measures' and 'park and stride'.
+Our recommended measures for the school include a number of initiatives that would also count towards the attaining STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'healthy school street on Savernake Road', and 'construction site compliance'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.